 59) Don’t Drink Coffee or Alcohol Before Meditating.
 This makes some sense, but I have done both.
 If you drink just a little beer – half a glass, it can help your mind relax a bit.
 Your focus may not be affected.
 I used to drink coffee or tea before meditating all the time, and it kept me awake.
 It probably also produced more thoughts and anxiety than necessary.
 Experiment with it and see what happens for you.

 60) Finally, Don’t Give Up.
-There is something to be said for persevering through all the little trials and tribulations of a meditation practice and finally reaching some jhana or other mystical experiences.
+There is something to be said for persevering through all the little trials and tribulations of meditation practice and finally reaching some Jhana or other mystical experiences.
 I think it’s possible for each one of you reading this – you just have to commit to not giving up.
 If you are stuck, let me know – ask me a question to get on the right track again.
 I’ll bet I can help!

 If you really would like to learn how to meditate – get my book below.
 This book has sold thousands of times at Amazon, and I have had dozens of thank you letters from readers who were able to meditate properly for the first time ever.
 If you absolutely cannot afford the $5, send me a note and let me know. 😛 I think everyone should be able to learn these simple techniques and begin a daily practice.
 The world would be such a better place!